omegazyadav/os-internals/README.md

 # Linux System Programming

+Learning how OS works and the working fundamental of Linux kernel is alwasys fun and frustating.  <br>

-I am really focusing and learning the Linux kernel internals and for this I have been following some of the books as a reference. <br>
+Wish I could contribute to the kernel someday. <br>

+I have been following some of these books just to keep my dream alive. <br>

 <pre>
 1. Advance Programming in the Unix Environment.
                              - W. Richard Stevans
     	                     - Stephen A. Rago

 2. The Linux Programming Interface.
 			- Michael Kerrisk